danak212/WZUM-lab-project/README.md

 1. Ensure you have Python 3.11 installed.
 2. Install the required libraries using `pip install -r requirements.txt`.
 3. Set up and activate a virtual environment.
-4. Run the `main.py` script:
+4. Run the `main.py` script providing the path to a non-existent output file with a .json extension as a parameter:
     ```
-    python main.py
+    python main.py /path/to/output/results.json
     ```

 ### Output

-The output will be saved in a JSON file named `Blaszkiewicz_Daniel.json`, containing the predicted All-NBA and All-Rookie teams in a specified format.
+The output will be saved in a JSON file named `results.json`, containing the predicted All-NBA and All-Rookie teams in a specified format.

 ### Summary